Meets the 1st and 3rd Tuesdays of the month in the Village Hall Board Room, 2500 East Lake Avenue.

 Village Commissions and Boards serve as regulatory bodies, providing oversight for zoning, planning, appearance and other issues.
 Unlike the Village Board of Trustees, which is elected, commission members are appointed by the Village President with the advice and consent of Trustees.

-Members: Jeff Heaney, Chair ● Kent Brown ● Greg Wozniak ● Eric Means ● Thomas Lindsay
+Members: Jeff Heaney, Chair ● Greg Wozniak ● Eric Means ● Thomas Lindsay ● Michael Kosmidis

-The Emergency Telephone System Board is responsible for coordinating and supervising the implementation, upgrades to or maintenance of the emergency telephone system (9-1-1) and overseeing the monies received from the 9-1-1 surcharge.
-The Village President shall appoint two members from among the Village Trustees, with the approval of the Village Board.
-Three members are appointed by the Village Manager, representing the 9-1-1 public safety agencies serving the Village.
+The Joint Emergency Telephone System Board is responsible for coordinating and supervising the implementation, upgrades to or maintenance of the emergency telephone system (911) and overseeing the monies received from the 911 surcharge.
+The board consists of one member from each municipality to which the Village of Glenview provides dispatch services through Dispatch Service Agreements from two joint dispatch centers that each being a public safety answering point.

 The Village of Glenview is a member of these government associations: